Skip to content

 More about Android Studio installation.

-Once it has installed, you will use the Android SDK Manager to download and install the necessary packages:
+After installation, use the Android SDK Manager to download and install the necessary packages:

 Menu SDK Manager